Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Get some paint swatches or you can buy small amounts of a desired color to try.
 Maybe a tone of pink would look nice even with the blue chair.
 Or how about a dark chocolate brown in enamel?
 Jann

 Accent colors are opposites, used in moderation.
 A terra cotta would look good.
-If you want to blend more, for larger items bringing more color into the room, use another shade of blue or a celery/sage color.

 My wife is trying to find the perfect color for our living room, we have a dark chocolate floral rug and dark brown/mahogany leather chairs and dark broze drapes and sofa, and tan walls above the chair rail below the chair rail we are looking for a color.
 We decorated in a formal Victorian look like the 1860's, what color should we use?